wlerin/feralfilehosting/Feral Wiki/Installable software/Restarting - rtorrent - Deluge - Transmission - MySQL/readme.md

 **2:** Start transmission

 **Important note:** If you installed or re-installed transmission on or after the `12.09.2013` you cannot manually restart transmission.
-After killing the process allow up to 5 minutes or it to restart.
+After killing the process allow up to 5 minutes for it to automatically to restart.

 ~~~
 transmission-daemon